risingwavelabs/risingwave-docs-legacy/docs/ingest/formats-and-encode-parameters.md

 :::note
-Please make a distinction between the parameters set in FORMAT and ENCODE options and that set in the `WITH` clause.
-Set them in the right place and do not misuse them.
+Please distinguish between the parameters set in the FORMAT and ENCODE options and those set in the WITH clause.
+Ensure that you place them correctly and avoid any misuse.
 :::